dgrant/www-pommedapi/src/content/immersion.en.md

 We introduce the "programme de francisation" Paul et Suzanne.
 This program is also offered in the Francophone program, to develop proper syntax and concepts of the language.
 By the end of the second year, children are able to follow classroom directions in French, to understand short stories, and to speak French vocabulary when asked.

 __At Pomme d’Api, we aim to provide a happy & fun environment through which children can explore and learn.
-If you have any more questions or wish to set up an appointment to visit the school, please do not hesitate to contact the Registrar at {%telephone_number%}.__
+If you have any more questions or wish to set up an appointment to visit the school, please do not hesitate to contact the Registrar at {%telephoneNumber%}.__